-These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries Pro Minerals Ltd., Power Vanadium Corporation, Prosperity Minerals Corporation, and Prestige Mining Corporation, all Canadian companies, and Vanadiumcorp GmbH ("GmbH"), a German company.
+These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries Pro Minerals Ltd., Power Vanadium Corporation, Prosperity Minerals Corporation, and Prestige Mining Corporation, all Canadian companies, and VanadiumCorp GmbH ("GmbH"), a German company.
 A subsidiary is an entity that the Company controls, either directly or indirectly, where control is defined as the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 All subsidiaries are 100% controlled by the Company.
 Intercompany transactions and balances have been eliminated upon consolidation.

 GmbH is the only active subsidiary and is engaged in the development of commercializing and deploying Vanadium Redox Flow batteries for microgrid applications.
-During fiscal 2021, GmbH had nil sales while incurring operating and administration expenses totaling \$132,552 and are consolidated with the Company's expenses.
+During fiscal 2022 and fiscal 2021, GmbH had \$Nil sales.
+GmbH's operating and administration expenses totalling \$17,748 (2021 - \$132,552) are consolidated with the Company's expenses.